 Regulatory Sets are a way to check pilot crew activity (e.g. duty time, rest time, flight hours, night landings, etc.) against a defined standard or limitation.
-Once created, they may be applied to a trip or flight leg, which will then check the crew assigned against the requirements and issue an alert or warning in the Trip Feasibility accordingly.
+Once created, they may be applied to a trip or flight leg, which then checks the crew assigned against the requirements and issue an alert or warning in the Trip Feasibility accordingly.

 This article covers how to: